syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> Note: When SfDataGrid.AllowSorting property is set to’ true’, GridColumn.AllowSorting property gets more priorities to sort the columns.
+N> When SfDataGrid.AllowSorting property is set to’ true’, GridColumn.AllowSorting property gets more priorities to sort the columns.

 ### Apply Sorting